 History The Protective Security Council evolved from the Protective Security Conferences, occasional gatherings of security professionals who shared a need for information and tools to protect their people and their organizations.
 Many of the conference participants expressed their desire to expand this resource and contact with each other between the annual events.
-That is why today, the PSC is now a member organization.

 Philosophy We believe that the maintenance of organizational resilience – the dynamic and continuous task that assures continuity of operations – is what enables organizations to effectively and advantageously maneuver, grow, and capture new business opportunities in the competitive marketplace.
 The PSC places the value of people in the resilience equation at the highest level of importance because without people first, the organization cannot function, regardless the weight of the more fungible physical, information, and technology assets.
 Simply stated, people are your most important and valuable asset and contribute more than all other assets and resources of the organization combined.